rachelhon/iot/README.md

-# iot
+# IoT Tracking App

+### direction
-download newest version of node.js
+1. download newest version of node.js

-the followings commands are for installing pacakages for client/server folders.

-cd client
-npx create-react-app ./
-npm install axios moment react-file-base64 redux redux-thunk npm install react-redux

-cd serever
-npm init -y
-npm install body-parser cors express mongoose nodemon
+2. Then, for each client and server folder, execute **npm install** to install all the dependencies